iartag/hek-ml-workshop/readme.md

 ### Web server
 We need a simple web server to run the experiments locally.
 Some suggestions
-- If you have node.js/npm installed you can use _live-server_: `npm install -g live-server`,
+- If you have node.js/npm installed you can use _live-server_: `npm install -g live-server`
 - [Other recommended options](https://github.com/processing/p5.js/wiki/Local-server)